 As well as downloading orders, Tradebox One is able to upload stock levels back to your marketplace from either your accounts package or from Tradebox's own stock control module.

-Channels that import via CSV cannot directly upload stock levels back to the site, however Tradebox can produce a CSV containing the online SKU and stock quantity and publish this to a specified folder on your PC or upload it to an FTP, thereby achieving the same goal so long as your webstore or marketplace can import stock levels from CSV.
-If your channel type is not in the above list, see our guide to the CSV stock upload file is available here.
+All other channel types import via CSV and cannot directly upload stock levels back to the site.
+However Tradebox can produce a CSV containing the online SKU and stock quantity and publish this to a specified folder on your PC or upload it to an FTP, thereby achieving the same goal, so long as your webstore or marketplace can import stock levels from CSV.
+If your channel type is not in the above list, see our guide to the CSV stock upload file.

 The rest of the settings described below apply to both CSV and direct uploads.